Writing Reflection Statements

 professionals in communication would say.
 Take a look at

-While not perfect, it gives an example of an approach that matches
+2011.
+While not perfect, They give examples of an approach that matches

 what we are looking for.